 Phone: (304) 696-3641

-Heather Jelovac serves as an administrative associate within the Department of Communication Disorders, as well as clinical office manager of the Marshall Speech and Hearing Center.
+Heather Spencer serves as an administrative associate within the Department of Communication Disorders, as well as clinical office manager of the Marshall Speech and Hearing Center.
 Heather is responsible for supervising graduate assistants working in the office, managing daily operations of the clinic along with billing and finances.
 She is available to communicate with patients and families regarding billing inquires as well as scheduling appointments and evaluations.
 Heather is a 2014 graduate of Marshall University.